oipwg/oip-npm/README.md

 	console.log(response);
 })
 ```
-After processing the `transferOwnership` function will return a response as follows:
+After processing the `transferArtifact` function will return a response as follows:
 ```javascript
 {
 	"success": true, 	# This variable is set dependant on if the API call was successful or not.